MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 1. After provisioning is complete, select **Go to resource** to open the overview page for the database server.

-## Create a pollsdb database on the PostgreSQL server
+## Create the pollsdb database on the PostgreSQL server

 In this section, you connect to the database server in the Azure Cloud Shell and use a PostgreSQL command to create a "pollsdb" database on the server.
 This database is expected by the sample app code.